-The interface of FabFilter Pro-R is designed to be easy to use while providing all necessary information and controls.
+The interface of FabFilter Pro-R 2 is designed to be easy to use while providing all necessary information and controls.
 It consists of the following elements:

-Main Controls
+Main controls

-The top section of the plug-in contains the most important controls for the reverb algorithm: Space, Decay Rate, Brightness, Character, Distance, Stereo Width and Mix.
+The top section of the plug-in contains the most important controls for the reverb algorithm: Space, Decay Rate, Style, Predelay, Character, Brightness, Distance, Thickness, Ducking, Auto Gate, Stereo Width, Freeze and Mix.
 See Main controls.

-Reverb Display
+Reverb display

-The larger bottom section of the interface is the interactive reverb display.
+The interactive reverb display fills the larger bottom part of the interface.
 See Decay Rate EQ, Post EQ and Spectrum analyzer.